geotrev/undernet/app/docs/grid.md

 ### Collapse Gutters

 Don’t want padding on your grid, rows, and/or columns?
-You can remove it all with a `.has-no-padding` modifier on a given element.
+You can remove it all with a `has-no-padding` modifier class on a given element.
 The class won't have an effect on child elements, so you'll need to add a modifier to each `div`.
 Useful for nested layouts.

 <div class="grid filler-bg has-no-padding">
   <div class="row has-no-padding">